 - The security envelope, containing the voted ballot, is removed from the signature envelope and separated.

 - Once all signature envelopes have been emptied and set aside, staff open the security envelopes and remove the ballots.

 - We visually inspect the ballot to determine if the votes as marked by the voter can be properly read by our scanning equipment.
-Ballots that are physically ready for scanning and tabulation proceed straight there.
+Ballots that are physically ready for scanning and tabulation proceed.
 Ballots with physical damage or unclear voter marks are sent to Ballot Review.

 Ballot opening does not happen every day, or at all hours.
 If there is no live stream or no activity in the opening area, please check back again at another time or day.

 If there is damage to a ballot or if the voter makes stray marks or corrections, or uses the wrong type of pen, the scanners will not be able to read the ballot.
 In these cases, teams of two determine if the ballot can be electronically duplicated or needs to be physically duplicated.
 Teams use the Voter Intent Manual produced by the Office of the Secretary of State which ensures consistent determination of voter intent.